Pilrig

 Pilrig is an area of Edinburgh, the capital of Scotland.
 The name probably derives from the long field (rig) on which a peel tower (pil/peel) stood.
 There is evidence of a peel tower situated on an area of higher ground above the Water of Leith.

 Pilrig lies midway between Leith and Edinburgh, west of Leith Walk.

-It is split by Pilrig Street, which marks the division between the EH6 and EH7 postcode districts (also the old division between Edinburgh and Leith hence the name of the bar opposite being originally the Boundary Bar, then City Limits and now known simply as "the Boundary").
+It is split by Pilrig Street, which marks the division between the EH6 and EH7 postcode districts (also the old division between Edinburgh and Leith hence the name of the bar on Leith Walk opposite - the Boundary Bar).

 Along the north-east side of Pilrig Street lies Pilrig Park, within which is Pilrig House, the heart of the former estate of the Balfour family.

 The 19th-century Rosebank Cemetery is located at the west end of Pilrig Street, at the junction of Broughton Road.

 History

 Archaeological excavations in 2006 revealed evidence of an ancient fort thought to be Somerset's Battery which is indicated at this location in the Petworth Map, the contemporary map of the area at the time of the Siege of Leith in 1560 and on which the name Pelrygge appears immediately east of the fort.
 The archaeological finds are said to be a unique example of 16th century artillery siege works in the UK.

 Pilrig House, built in 1638 for Gilbert Kirkwood, appears to have been built at the fort's SW corner.
 Stonework in the basement walls suggest that the remains of a peel tower, from which the name Pilrig may derive, are incorporated in the house.
 The Balfour family were involved financially in the failed Darién expedition to colonise Panama in the late 17th century.
 As part of the Treaty of Union, landed investors were reimbursed in full in 1707.
 The Balfour family profited from this and became local entrepreneurs, running, amongst other things, a local stagecoach service.
 Robert Balfour bought Pilrig House in 1709 with the proceeds, and remodelled the house at that time.
 The house and estate remained in their possession until the 20th century, their name being recalled by Balfour Street, which links the park to Leith Walk.